-As any good bunhead would tell you, Nutcracker is a yearly tradition for me as old as leaving cookies out for Santa Claus.
+As any good bunhead would tell you, for me, Nutcracker is a yearly tradition as old as leaving cookies out for Santa Claus.
 But this year, I got to experience it with fresh eyes by taking both my 35-year-old fiancé and my 5-year-old nephew for their first times.

 I didn't plan on being a Nutcracker evangelist.
 But my fiancé Brent decided he really, really wanted to see it, and my mother decided that Nutcracker tickets were really what I should give my nephew Robbie for Christmas.
 So I found myself taking Brent with me to New York City Ballet, and Robbie to San Francisco Ballet while I was home for the holidays.

 And experiencing it with them made me realize just how much those of us who've seen and performed Nutcracker dozens of time take for granted.
 Their reactions made me see the ballet in a whole new light:

 Biggest pre-performance question:

 Fiancé: "How come there are only two non-white people in the audience?"